-Oak Harbor Capital’s management team includes ten Managers (William S. Weinstein, David Solomon, Tony Yu, Nick Scott, Kyle Dominick, Aaron Johnson, Bruce Johnson, Stephen Bell, Peter J. Fitzpatrick and Amanda Wells).
+Oak Harbor Capital’s management team includes four Managers (William S. Weinstein, Tony Yu, Aaron Johnson, and Peter J. Fitzpatrick).
 The team has an outstanding track record and a long history of certain of its members working together, both at Oak Harbor and earlier at a predecessor firm founded by the Principal, B-Line, LLC (“B-Line”).

 William S. Weinstein is the President and CEO of Oak Harbor Capital.
 Mr. Weinstein has practiced in the bankruptcy and creditor rights arena for 35 years.
 He is the Founder and Chief Executive Officer of Oak Harbor Capital and the Co-Founder and a member of the Legal Services Provider.
 Mr. Weinstein started the Legal Services Provider in 1985 and it is now among the largest law firms focusing on creditor rights and bankruptcy in the United States.
 In 1997, he founded B-Line, one of the largest companies in the United States to purchase and service consumer finance related bankruptcy receivables.
 Under Mr. Weinstein’s direction, B-Line deployed many hundreds of millions of dollars to acquire receivables that totaled over $46 billion in face value of debt.
 Between B‐Line and the Legal Services Provider, approximately 40 million separate distressed debt accounts were purchased or serviced from 1997 to 2006.
 B‐Line was sold in September 2006.